worldbank/rissk/FEATURES_SCORES.md

 [@Gabriele]: <> (Let's talk about item vs question level again)

 Anomalies in `f__answer_changed` are detected using the [ECOD](https://arxiv.org/pdf/2201.00382.pdf), a fast, non-parametric and easy-to-interpret algorithm using cumulative distribution functions.
-The `contamination` parameter is set to 0.10 by default (based on testing data) and can be adjusted in `environment/main.yaml`.
-Increase it to be stricter, decrease to be more lenient.
+The automatically determined contamination level can be [overwritten manually](README.md#Advanced-Use).
 Anomalies are detected on the question level (`variable_name`) to reduce disaggregation.
 Each question is considered to have an anomaly if an anomaly was detected for the question on any `roster_level`.

 `s__answer_changed` is the share of questions answered with anomalies in `f__answer_changed` per interview.
 The value ranges from 0 (no anomalies) to 1 (hypothetical, only anomalies).
 An anomaly is an unusual high (or low) number of changes to the answer of a question.
 E.g., if it is common for the answer to a member list question to be changed 0-2 times, these would not be considered as anomalies, but an interview with 5 answer changes would.